 Take conscious responsibility for your everyday actions—the good, the bad, and the ugly.

 Doing so is empowering because it lets you realize that you’re the master of your destiny.

 Get Enough Sleep

-Sitting blissfully on a cushion for endless hours does not burn a lot of calories, but research shows that mindfulness—one the many benefits brought about by meditation—is key for weight loss and overall health and well-being levels.
+Sitting blissfully on a cushion for endless hours does not burn a lot of calories, but research shows that mindfulness—one of the many benefits brought about by meditation—is key for weight loss and overall health and well-being levels.

 So what you are waiting for?
 The science backing up meditation is IRREFUTABLE.

-Brush your Teeth More Often
+Brush Your Teeth More Often

-Check your Hormones with a Blood Panel
+Check Your Hormones With a Blood Panel